ORNL/DataFed/compose/README.md

 pip install globus_sdk
 ```

+In addition, you will also need admin rights on the Globus subscription group.

 ### 4. Building Repo Services

 The following command will build all the images to run the core metadata